LHide14/YouTube-Analytics/README.md

 ```

 ## Data Cleaning

+### Cleaning Flow:
 ```mermaid
 flowchart TD;
   A{{Handling Null Values}} --> B{{Check for Duplicates}} --> C{{Change Data Types}} --> D{{Altering Columns}} --> E{{Creating Columns}} --> F{{Dropping Columns}} --> G[(Clean Data Frame)];
 ```

+### Target Column:
+The Target Column, was created by splitting from the median view count of 6856.
+With 1 being video views > median, and 0 being video views < median.

+We chose this categorisation to determine what classes as a 'good video' or 'bad video' in our data, because those in the '1' category will always have more views than 50% of all other Data Science videos.

 ## Exploratory Data Ananlysis part 1

 ## Cloud Automated ETL Pipeline